Koomba19/pitch-and-fix-hackathon-jacob-pollock/Bug-Documentation.md

 - Linked the needed stylesheets too
 - moved scripts up to head with defer tag, just a personal choice.
 - copied scripts to heads of other html files.
 Not sure if needed straight away but won't hurt yet.
+- relative pathing on scripts broke.
+When will I learn.

 ### Misc